chenx/Event_Scheduler/README.md

 # Python_Django_demo3

 A Django project to demo the creation of models and APIs in a meeting scheduler.
+It's extended to demo other functions as well, including AI agent.

 Use Django REST Framework (DRF) to provide API end points.